chmouel/snazy/README.md

 This repository includes a `flake` (see [NixOS Wiki on Flakes](https://nixos.wiki/wiki/Flakes)).

-If you have the `nix flake` command enabled (currenty on nixos-unstable, `nixos-version` >= 22.05)
+If you have the `nix flake` command enabled (currently on nixos-unstable, `nixos-version` >= 22.05)

 ```shell